History of the bristled toothbrush

 There are a few other steps to choosing the right toothbrush.
 Your soft bristled toothbrush should have a flexible handle with an easy grip.
 This allows better access to every part of your mouth.
 A small or standard-size head with angled bristles will help you to reach those hard-to-reach spots between and behind the teeth.
 You may even think about extra features like a tongue scraper to cut down on bacteria in the mouth that causes bad breath.

 Electric toothbrushes often come with soft bristled heads and may feel better than a manual toothbrush.
-The rotation and vibration of an electric toothbrush takes away the need for more force.
+The rotation and vibration of an electric toothbrush take away the need for more force.
 Built-in timers help keep healthy brushing habits.

 Seek advice about bristled toothbrushes from a dental professional